 About the Academy

 The Advanced Science Academy (formerly the Albertus Magnus Institute—hence the oft-used "AMI" acronym) is the signature science program at Morris Catholic High School located in Denville, New Jersey.
 It was founded in 2017 by former principal Rob Loia and the Science Department under the leadership of then-chair Randy Wright.
 The program's first director was Christianna Landsman, Ed.D.
-Beginning in 2019, the AMI is being refocused under the leadership of Chris Ciarleglio, Ph.D., who serves as its second director and the Chair of Science for Morris Catholic.
+In 2019, the AMI was refocused under the leadership of Chris Ciarleglio, Ph.D., who serves as its second director and the Chair of Science for Morris Catholic.

-The renewed program focuses on its built-in strengths—specifically biomedical research (Dr. Ciarleglio's expertise) and environmental science (Mr. Wright's forte)—ultimately providing a well-rounded, broad educational experience in the finest liberal arts tradition.
+The renewed program focuses on its built-in strengths to provide a well-rounded, broad educational experience in the finest liberal arts tradition.

 The program's curriculum is built around the big-four natural sciences—Biology, Chemistry, Physics, and Environmental Science.
 Students progress through the main coursework in that order and are highly encouraged to take them at the Advanced Placement level.
 They finish their high school experience at the intersection of faith and science, using the latter two years to take electives in history, ethics, and communication from the Catholic perspective.